 Tobacco use remains the leading cause of preventable death and disease in the United States and in Missouri.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Missouri's elected officials:

 - Increase state funding for tobacco prevention and cessation;

-2. Advocate for comprehensive smokefree policies on the statewide and local levels; and
+- Pass comprehensive smokefree laws and policies on the local and statewide levels; and

-The American Lung Association in Missouri teamed up with our partners to work on local ordinances to raise the legal age of sale for tobacco products from 18 to 21 often referred to as Tobacco 21.
-Communities that have increased the tobacco sales have seen reductions in youth smoking as a result.
-Evidence is clear that young people who reach the age of 21 without smoking are very likely to never start.
+The American Lung Association teamed up with our partners to advocate for laws at the local level to raise the legal age of sale for tobacco products from 18 to 21.
+Communities that have done this are expected to see significant reductions in youth smoking as a result.
+Evidence is very clear that young people who reach the age of 21 without smoking are very likely to never start.
 Unfortunately, kids who can purchase tobacco products at 18 are often the source for younger teen's tobacco products.
-Raising the age to 21 makes it more difficult for those under 18 to get their hands on tobacco products and increases the likelihood they will never start.
+Raising the age to 21 makes it more difficult for those under 18 to get their hands-on tobacco products and increases the likelihood they will never start.

-During the 2017 legislative session, the American Lung Association in Missouri will continue to focus on lung health and work with partners to advocate for increased tobacco prevention funding and successful passage of youth access laws.
-The Lung Association will also advocate for smokefree and Tobacco 21 ordinances at the local level.
+During the 2019 legislative session, the American Lung Association in Missouri will continue to focus on lung health and advocate for increased funding for tobacco prevention and cessation and comprehensive smokefree laws and policies.
+The Lung Association will also continue to advocate for Tobacco 21 laws at the local level in Missouri

 Sign up for the latest lung health news sent right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.